-The Crossrail BRS multiplier for 2020-21 remains at 2p per pound of rateable value.
-Reliefs for the

-Crossrail BRS will apply on the same basis and at the same percentage rate as for your national non-domestic rates (NNDR) bill.
-However, no transitional relief is provided for the BRS.
+The Crossrail BRS multiplier for 2021-22 remains at 2p per pound of rateable value.
+Reliefs for the Crossrail BRS will apply on the same basis and at the same percentage rate as for your national non-domestic rates (NNDR) bill.
+However, there is no transitional relief scheme for the BRS.